RD-2000/if-Expence-Income-Tracker/README.md

 - **Exist:** terminate the program.

 Design Overview
- Model: Transaction
+- Model: Transaction
 -type: Type of transaction (Income or Expense).
 -amount: The monetary value of the transaction.
-Service: TrackerService
+-Service: TrackerService
 -Managing balance.
 -Adding and validating transactions.
 -Storing transaction history.
-Main Class: ExpenseIncomeTracker
+-Main Class: ExpenseIncomeTracker
 -Handles user input and delegates operations to the TrackerService.
-Control Flow:
+-Control Flow:
 -Only if statements are used.

 Steps
-1.Clone the repository :git clone git@github.com:RD-2000/if-Expence-Income-Tracker.git
+-1.Clone the repository :git clone git@github.com:RD-2000/if-Expence-Income-Tracker.git
-  go to the directory: cd if-expense-income-tracker 2.open the project in IDE
+ - go to the directory: cd if-expense-income-tracker -2.open the project in IDE
-3.compile the files.
+-3.compile the files.
-4.Run the application.
+-4.Run the application.